Gabally/lilnodes/README.md

     <img src="src/public/knot.png" width="60">
 </p>

-### Little pieces of code to help you tie things together
+### Little pieces of code to help you tie things together, made with Node and Ddocker.

 ### Main features: